Corridor Plan Adopted

 More about the Plan:

-The Grant Avenue Corridor Plan will focus on the section of the Parkway route between College Street and Fassnight Park.
+The Grant Avenue Corridor Plan focuses on the section of the Parkway route between College Street and Fassnight Park.
 The planning effort is working hand-in-hand with City project consultant, CMT, and Forward SGF comprehensive plan consultants, Houseal Lavigne.
 All groups are working together to ensure planning for this project compliments:

 - Forward SGF planning downtown as well as planning for the Renew Jordan Creek Project.